tomarrohitt/e-commerce/readme.md

 - **`invoice`**: Generates and manages invoices for completed orders.
 - **`email`**: Handles sending transactional emails (e.g., order confirmation).

+Built and deployed the infrastructure from scratch on a self-managed VM using:

+- Linux
+- Nginx
+- Docker
+- Kubernetes manifests
+- SSH-based deployment workflows

 ## 🚀 Getting Started

 Follow these instructions to set up and run the project on your local machine.